OverTheWireOrg/OverTheWire-website/wargames/index.md

 form of a challenge.
 You can compete as a team and there will be secrets and surprises littered throughout.
 <br><br>
-You can find the CTF website at [https://advent2019.overthewire.org/][].
+You can find the CTF website at <a href="https://advent2019.overthewire.org/">https://advent2019.overthewire.org/</a>
 {% include endNote.html %}